scottchiefbaker/nagiosvshell/README.md

 V-Shell is an updated web interface written in PHP and HTML5.
 It is styled and formatted using CSS, to have a modern appearance.
-Special attention has been paid to make sure VShell renders well on modern mobile devices.
-To put it simply: VShell is a modern, mobile friendly, frontend for the Nagios Core backend.
+Special attention has been paid to make sure V-Shell renders well on modern mobile devices.
+To put it simply: V-Shell is a modern, mobile friendly, frontend for the Nagios Core backend.

 Installation